madelinebriere/docker-tutorial/README.md

 To build the Docker image required for the docker-based analyis, run

-    docker build -t mapreduce-image:v1 .
+    docker build -t example-image:v1 .

 Then simply run

     python docker_parallelize.py

-This is simplified in the `docker_reset.sh` script in this folder, which removes old docker containers.
+This is simplified in the `docker_reset.sh` script in the util folder, which removes old docker containers.
+Note that it does not handle data fetching.

 This will launch a number of Docker containers, each of which will analyze a portion of the data using the `docker_analyze.py` script.
 This lets us parallelize the work across several workers, which can be launched on separate machines.
 We still see the same output from this script as the normal data analysis because the results are aggregated at the end of the process.